Disney’s Gran Destino Tower Review (At Coronado Springs)

 We started at the back of Gran Destino Tower in the resort’s scenic backyard.

-We then headed toward the bridge that leads to The Dig Site.
+We then headed toward the bridge that leads to the Dig Site.
 To our immediate right, we could see the Cabanas section, which is my preferred location when we stay in the villages.
 To our left, we could see El Centro (the main lobby) and the Casitas section of the resort.
 Given their proximity to El Centro and the resort’s convention center, the Casitas are partially made up of preferred rooms.

 Related: The Pools at Disney’s Coronado Springs